These are the winners of this year's James Beard Awards, the biggest night in food

 Best Chef: Mid-Atlantic (Washington, D.C., Delaware, Maryland, New Jersey, Pennsylvania, Virginia)

-Best Chef: Midwest (Iowa, Kansas, Minnesota, Montana, New England, New Dakota, South Dakota, Wisconsin)
+Best Chef: Midwest (Iowa, Kansas, Minnesota, Missouri, Nebraska, New Dakota, South Dakota, Wisconsin)

 Best Chef: Mountain (Colorado, Idaho, Montana, Utah, Wyoming)